Robust multi-sensor Generalized Labeled Multi-Bernoulli filter: The robust MS-GLMB filter

 The number of components in the GLMB filtering density grows exponentially over time.
 Hence, it needs to be truncated to keep the filter tractable.
 To select significant components, one approach is to formulate the multi-dimensional assignment on the extended association maps.
 However, solving this problem is NP-hard and intractable given a high number of sensors.
 On the other hand, significant components can be efficiently sampled from a stationary distribution via the Gibbs sampler.
 However, this approach is also intractable with a high number of sensors due to the amount of memory required to store the high-dimensional distribution.
 In this work, minimally-Markovian (between sensors) on the stationary distribution is assumed~\cite{Vo2019MultiSensor}, which allows a significant reduction of computation time and memory usage.
 Hence it allows the filter to operate with a high number of sensors in an online fashion.
 The filtering procedure is given in Alg.
 2 of~\cite{Vo2019MultiSensor}.

-In this filter, we model the kinematic with the Gaussian distribution and independent Beta distribution for the detection probability of each sensor.
-The procedures to predict and update each Beta distribution are described in~\cite{Mahler2011CPHD}.
+In this filter, we model the kinematic with the Gaussian distribution, and the detection probability of each sensor with independent beta distribution.
+The procedures to predict and update each beta distribution are described in~\cite{Mahler2011CPHD}.

 The pseudo-code in Alg.~\ref{alg:robust_MSGLMB_pseudo} lays out the implementation of our algorithm.
 The modelCPHD and modelGLMB classes contain the corresponding transition and likelihood models for the CPHD and MS-GLMB filters as discussed in Subsections~\ref{subsec:model-CPHD} and~\ref{subsec:model-MS-GLMB}.
 Given the posterior density, multi-target~\cite{Vo2013Labeled} or multi-trajectory~\cite{Vo2019MultiSensor, Nguyen2019GLMB} estimators can be applied to extracts target tracks.
 In this work, we use the sub-optimal multi-target estimators proposed in~\cite{Vo2013Labeled} to estimate tracks.
 The complexity of the MS-GLMB filter is $\mathcal{O}(TP^{2}(|\sum_{v=1}^{V}Z^{(v)}|))$.
 Hence the overall complexity of our algorithm is $\mathcal{O}(TP^{2}(|\sum_{v=1}^{V}Z^{(v)}|))$.